Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 Need a project proposal template?
 Download our free one here.

-After the client’s reviewed your proposal/budget, listen to their feedback and make adjustments until you reach a budget that everyone can agree on.
+After a client has reviewed your proposal/budget, listen to their feedback and make adjustments until you reach a budget that everyone can agree on.

 Do clients often say your price is too high?
 Check out this video below.